RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

     Google only allots a certain amount of Ram and Disk space for each *user*, so be mindful of that as you work on larger projects.
 13. **Link to Cell:** This button will create a URL that will link to the cell you have selected.
 14. **Comment:** This button will allow you to create a comment on the selected cell.
 Note that this will be a comment on (about) the cell and not a comment in the cell.
-15. **Settings:** This button will allow you to change the Theme of the notebook, font type and size, indentation width, etc.
+15. **Settings:** This button will allow you to change the Theme of the notebook, font type, and size, indentation width, etc.
 16. **Delete Cell:** This button will delete the selected cell.
 17. **More Options:** Contains options to cut and copy a cell as well as the option to add form and hide code.